Greenfield API examples with PHP

 For PHP we have a client library available which can be found here (opens new window) and is also available for installation via Composer composer require btcpayserver/btcpayserver-greenfield-php

-# Create a simple invoice
+# Create an invoice

 require __DIR__ . './vendor/autoload.php';